betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Thanks to: SteveCEvans

-## 7. LEDstrip improvements
+## 7. LED Strip improvements

-### 7.1 Set RACE mode LEDstrip colour automatically, based on VTx channel
+### 7.1 Set RACE mode LED Strip colour automatically, based on VTx channel

-The RACE LEDstrip mode is a simple way to set all LEDs to a set colour.
+The RACE LED Strip mode is a simple way to set all LEDs to a set colour.

-In 4.5 the LEDstrip colour can now be automatically set according to the user's VTx channel.
+In 4.5 the LED Strip colour can now be automatically set according to the user's VTx channel.
 Enter `set ledstrip_profile = RACE` and `set ledstrip_race_color = BLACK` (disabled) to activate.
 The VTx should use RaceBand frequencies.
 Resulting colours should be Whilte, Red, Orange, Yellow, Green, Blue, Violet, Pink for R1-R8 respectively.

 The LED control page settings are ignored when the RACE `ledstrip_profile` is active.
 Normal functionality is returned with `set ledstrip_profile = STATUS`.